dlt-hub/dlt/docs/website/docs/dlt-ecosystem/file-formats/parquet.md

 [extract.data_writer]
 buffer_max_items=1000000
 ```
-Mind that we must hold the tables in memory.
-1 000 000 rows in example above may take quite large amount of it.
+Mind that `dlt` holds the tables in memory.
+Thus, 1,000,000 rows in the example above may consume a significant amount of RAM.

 `row_group_size` has limited utility with `pyarrow` writer.
 It will split large tables into many groups if set below item buffer size.